 - Hold your cell phone horizontal (sideways) to help show the world how big your fish and smile can be.

 - We need to see a kid in the picture with the fish.
-Smiles and fishing buddies should also be included, especially your fishing coach (mentor or parent).
+Smiles, family and fishing buddies should also be included, especially your fishing coach (mentor or parent).

 - Please display the fish and yourself with respect.
 The sport of fishing needs good ambassadors, so please look the part in your pics.